oyelaa99/Wireshark_network_traffic/README.md

 This project features a deep-dive analysis of various network protocols and security scenarios using **Wireshark**.
 It demonstrates security auditing, and traffic pattern recognition.

-The repository includes captured `.pcapng` files, detailed analysis reports, and custom Wireshark filters used to identify latencies and security vulnerabilities in modern network environments.
+The repository includes detailed analysis reports, and custom Wireshark filters used to identify latencies and security vulnerabilities in modern network environments.

 ---